Washington Speech-Language-Hearing Association

 WSLHA Priorities:

-• HB 1392, the bill that creates the Medicaid Access Program to increase Medicaid reimbursement rates
+HB 1392, the bill that creates the Medicaid Access Program to increase Medicaid reimbursement rates, has been designated “necessary to implement the budget” or NTIB.
+It’s scheduled for a hearing in the Senate Ways & Means Committee on Thursday.

 General News: